Library

 Human Transit: How Clearer Thinking about Public Transit Can Enrich Our Communities and Our Lives

-We will discuss a book about how transit works, what allows buses, trains and streetcars to do these things effectively and efficiently, and why these things matter.
+“Human Transit” is a book about how transit works, what allows buses, trains and streetcars to do these things effectively and efficiently, and why these things matter.
 Its premise is that elected officials, urbanists, riders and even some transit officials barely understand how transit works and, therefore, often make poor decisions about it.
 Jarrett Walker…

 Right of Way: Race, Class, and the Silent Epidemic of Pedestrian Deaths in America